Skip to Main Content

 Planning a Visit

 For tables building a wider Belgian itinerary, the Modern European tier is worth cross-referencing: Castor in Beveren, Cuchara in Lommel, and d'Eugénie à Emilie in Baudour each offer their own angle on Belgian modern cooking at comparable or higher price points.
-Zilte in Antwerp shows where the format goes at the very leading of the national conversation.
+Zilte in Antwerp shows where the format goes at the very best of the national conversation.

 Fast Comparison